open-rmf/rmf_traffic_editor/traffic_editor/README.md

 To set the scale of the drawing, click the `add measurement` tool (or press `M`) and drag from one vertex to another to add a real-world measurement line, which should show up as a pink line.
 Then click the `select` tool (or press `Esc`) and click on the line with the left button.
 This should populate the property-editor in the lower-right pane of the editor window.
 You can then specify the real-world length of the measurement line in meters.
 If you set more than one measurement line on a drawing, the editor will compute an average value of pixels-per-meter from all supplied measurements.

 Currently you need to re-load the document (closing the editor and re-opening) to re-compute the scale.
 This is not ideal, but is hopefully not a frequently-used feature.
 Typically the scale of a map is only set one time.

+### Adding lifts

+Click the "Add..." button in the "lifts" tab on the far right side of the main editor window.
+This will pop up a dialog where you can create a new lift.
+You can specify the name, position, size, and reference floor in the dialog.

+*Note: Do include the keywork "lift" in the lift name as for now this is how slotcars recognize lift models.*

+You can add lift doors by lick the "Add..." button below the box showing the lift.
+Set Door type to "Double sliding" (The only supported type for now!), and align the doors to the edge of the lift (represented by the green box).
+After that, select which door you want to use on each floor by simply checking the boxes on the left.